 Hands on building of (almost) anything.
 Prototyping, finished products and repairs.
 With digital fabrication machines from 3D printers to lasers to large format CNC machines.

 A Fablab is a space for learning new skills and sharing your skills.
 We do not have resources to fix things for free, but will happily show you how you can learn to repair and make things.
 To find out more, visit us on one of our regular open days.

 You don't have to start from zero.
 Come and learn how about the world of digital fabrication with our regular training courses.
 Our introduction courses are suitable for everyone, with reduced prices for Pangloss members!

 We have a range of different machines in the fablab, suitable for different types of project, from hobbyist to professional.
+To use one of our machines, you will need to be a member of the association.
 We do not (yet) sell material for making your projects, but may have small scrap/leftover pieces for testing.
 Before reserving a machine, you will need to be trained in one of our training courses.
 Use of machines is on a first come first served basis and requires payment.
+Hand tools, table saw, scroll saw, drill press etc are available in the space and are free for members to use.
 Fees are displayed in the fablab and, for members, on the appropriate web page.

 The Fab Charter

 Fab labs are a global network of local labs, enabling invention by providing access to tools for digital fabrication